Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 2. Efficient at high speeds and protects against overload.

-3. Running and maintenance cost is low.
+3. Running and maintenance costs are low.

 Disadvantages

-2. Not preferred for short-centre distances.
+2. Not preferred for short-center distances.

 3. because of the endlessness of the belt, joints reduce the life of the belt.